SumoLogic/sumologic-documentation/docs/dashboards-new/panels/index.md

     ![create-servicemap.png](/img/dashboards-new/panels/create-servicemap.png)

-1. Select from the drop-down menus to filter the Service Map by the following:
+1. Select from the dropdown menus to filter the Service Map by the following:

     ![filter-servicemap.png](/img/apm/traces/filter-servicemap.png)